AntonioRCS/The-Unconventional-Calculator/README.md

 # Basic-Java-01
 Starting to Learn JavaScript.
-Just Doing the Basics of JavaScript.
+Just Doind the Basics of JavaScript.